leelamadhav07/Task-Tracker/README.md

 └── README.md

 ⚙️ Installation & Setup

-1. Clone the repository
+Clone the repository

 git clone https://github.com/leelamadhav07/Task-Tracker.git
 cd Task-Tracker

-2. Run Backend (Spring Boot)
+Run Backend (Spring Boot)

 cd backend
 mvn spring-boot:run

 Backend will start at 👉 http://localhost:8080

-3. Run Frontend
+Run Frontend

-Simply open the todo.html file in your browser (or use VS Code Live Server).
+Simply open todo.html in your browser

+Or use VS Code Live Server for better development experience

 The frontend will interact with backend APIs in real-time.

-🌟 Future Enhancements:-
+🌟 Future Enhancements

 ⏰ Add task scheduling (due dates, reminders)

-📩 Email/SMS notifications when tasks are due or completed ☁️ Deploy on cloud (Google Cloud Run, AWS, or Heroku) 🗂️ Separate completed & pending tasks in UI
+📩 Email/SMS notifications when tasks are due or completed

+☁️ Deploy on cloud (Google Cloud Run, AWS, or Heroku)

+🗂️ Separate completed & pending tasks in UI

 🛢️ Switch to persistent database (MySQL/PostgreSQL) for production

 🤝 Contribution

 Fork this repository

-Create your feature branch (git checkout -b feature-name) Commit your changes (git commit -m "Added new feature") Push to the branch (git push origin feature-name)
+Create your feature branch:

+git checkout -b feature-name

+Commit your changes:

+git commit -m "Added new feature"

+Push to the branch:

+git push origin feature-name

 Open a Pull Request

 📜 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.

 👨‍💻 Author

-Developed by Leela Madhav
+Developed by S.Leela Madhav